 As I stood in our bathroom, getting ready for bed, my mind replayed the past few days and tried to make sense of what was to come.
 I thought about the economy, about this pandemic, about the lives already lost and the many more yet to die.
 And I arrived at this single truth: No matter what the future holds, we are all in this together, from every corner of the globe.
 We are in a collective fight to defeat an unseen assailant that requires uncommon courage to face and overcome.
 On the front lines are our healthcare workers and first responders.
 And if we are not on the front line, our only job is to stay safe, and keep those we love safe and healthy by not traveling, and by isolating at home.
 We cannot return to a semblance of normalcy until we stop the spread of this virus.

 With the lights out, I lay there in bed working to quiet my addled brain.
-I found comfort in the belief that we will come out from this dark tunnel to the light soon enough.
-We all will.
-Collectively stronger.
-Collectively more grateful for each other.
+I found some comfort in the belief that we will come out from this dark tunnel to the light soon enough.
+By the summer, we will look back at this and be collectively stronger, collectively more grateful for each other, I thought.

-In the morning, over breakfast, as I looked at photos I had taken only the week before, I began to feel a wave of sadness.
+It is the morning of April 1, and I am not in a joking mood.
+The news reports are stating that the U.S. has become the nation with the most COVID-19 infections in the world.
+In another dismal report, the International Air Transportation Association stated it believed air traffic would not return to normal until at least 2021.
+Over breakfast, as I scrolled through photos I had taken only a few weeks before, I began to feel a wave of sadness.
 I stared at a photo of the Molecule Men, a structure in the middle of the Spree River, and I realized I had no idea at all when I would be able to again stand on the banks of the river with my wife.
-I am home, but that unsettled feeling has returned.
-Goodbye Berlin.
-I really miss you.